List of Coronation Street characters introduced in 1992: Denise Osbourne

 Denise Osbourne (also Mitchell) was introduced as a new local hairdresser and was played by Denise Black.
 She made her first appearance on 4 December 1992 in a stint which lasted five years.
 She returned ten years later and made her final appearance on 10 June 2007.
 On 3 April 2017, it was announced that Black would be reprising her role as Denise after finishing her two-year stint on Emmerdale as Joanie Wright in January 2017, and returned on-screen on 30 May 2017 and departed on 9 June 2017 at the conclusion of her storyline.

 Denise's first marriage to wealthy solicitor Frank Osbourne ended when she left him for Neil Mitchell.
-They later married but had separated by late 1992 so Denise came to Coronation Street to try and build a new life.
+They later married but had separated by late 1992 so Denise came to Coronation Street to try to build a new life.
 She opened a hairdressing and beauty salon at No. 2, living in the flat above and turned to Neil, who worked as a builder, to fit out the premises.

 From her first appearance, many local men were attracted to Denise and by Christmas supermarket manager Reg Holdsworth (Ken Morley), barman Jack Duckworth (Bill Tarmey) and mechanic Doug Murray, all asked Denise for favours and fought to be the first to take her out.
 Denise, however, invited all of them to her flat and told them she was not interested.
 Neil was happy to stay friends until he discovered he had a love rival in Hanif Ruparell, despite the fact that he was dating Angie Freeman.
 Denise and Hanif's affair was initially just for pleasure but eventually Denise fell in love with her friend.
 When she told Hanif how she felt after arranging a romantic dinner, he rejected her.
-Denise was so hurt, She threw red wine at him and stormed out of the restaurant.
+Denise was so hurt, she threw red wine at him and stormed out of the restaurant.

 In the meantime, Don Brennan (Geoffrey Hinsliff) fell for Denise when she comforted him about his leg being amputated.
 Denise showed him her deformed hand and said she managed to live with it.
 Don agreed to invest money in Denise's business but she soon realised that Don wanted more than friendship and was plagued with nuisance telephone calls and anonymous pranks that lasted for several weeks, causing her much anguish.
 She suspected Neil and Hanif and was outraged when she learned that Don was responsible — helped by Hanif, who had a friend who worked at the telephone exchange.